alisaifee/coredis/docs/source/compatibility.rst

 PEXPIRETIME
 ***********

-Get the expiration Unix timestamp for a key in milliseconds
+Returns the expiration time of a key as a Unix milliseconds timestamp.

 - Documentation: `PEXPIRETIME <https://redis.io/commands/pexpiretime>`_
 - Implementation: :meth:`~coredis.Redis.pexpiretime`